routingblog/arbitration/content/docs/problems.md

 # Arbitration And The Law

 - Because arbitration agreements are often confidential, and even when not they are not clearly reasoned or published they make it difficult to establish norms and ensure that equally situated persons are treated equally. [^creeping2]

+- The effects of removing entire classes of litigation from the stream of the common law effectively halts the development of legal common law. [^gilles3]

 # Footnotes